 Everyday or dress shoes:

-This is by far the most difficult category as women want fashionable shoes yet still comfortable.
+This is by far the most difficult category as women want shoes that are fashionable yet comfortable.
 High fashion brands know this, and price their shoes accordingly.
 Do not be surprised if some of these shoes are more expensive than you might expect.

-One brand which seems to work well is Venettini and the specific style is called 55-Lily.
+One brand of casual/dress shoes for girls which seems to work well is Venettini and the specific style is called 55-Lily.
 These shoes have an added elastic strap that holds the shoe onto the foot more effectively which is important if adding an arch support of some type.

-Hiking shoes: Danner, Five Ten, North Face, Garmont, Merrell, Salomon, Vasque, La Sportiva Wildcat ( I have worn Garmont and Vasque hiking shoes and or boots with good results.
-I have hiked in Five Ten Guide Tennies* which have very good traction, and I have run and hiked in La Sportiva Wildcat* and La Sportiva Helios trail running shoes which have good traction and are stable.)
+Brands I can personally recommend include Danner, Five Ten, North Face, Garmont, Merrell, Salomon, Vasque, La Sportiva Wildcat ( I have hiked in Vasque, Garmont, Five Ten Guide Tennies* which have very good traction, and I have run and hiked in La Sportiva Wildcat* and La Sportiva Helios trail running shoes which have good traction and are stable.)
 Nevados and Timberland are also options.
-Available in 2015 will be a Hoka One One hiking boot with ‘fat’ cushioning in a new mountain category.
+Even the originators of extra cushioned running shoes now provide a hiking boot, a Hoka One One thick soles boot.

 This is a huge category that now includes road running and trail running shoes as well as minimalist, maximalist (Hoka One) and zero drop shoes (Altra).
 No research has validated one type of shoe over another as better for preventing injuries.
 What the research seems to show is that shoe selection is very individual.
 You should wear what feels most comfortable to you.
 That being said, some studies have indicated that zero drop shoes may be easier on your knees but worse for your achilles tendon.